menu

 Consider these parallels:

 I’ll be the first to admit these aren’t perfect comparisons.
 But hopefully they convey my point – diversification does not necessitate cross-format holdings.
-The cards Misty Rainforest, Dark Confidant (after potential reprint in Modern Masters), Felidar Sovereign, and Disciple of Griselbrand all yield different types of risk/reward structures without being as impacted by what’s going on in Standard (yes Disciple of Griselbrand experiences it a little bit, but it’s also played in a variety of Legacy decks).
+The cards Misty Rainforest, Dark Confidant (after potential reprint in Modern Masters), Felidar Sovereign, and Griselbrand all yield different types of risk/reward structures without being as impacted by what’s going on in Standard (yes Griselbrand experiences it a little bit, but it’s also played in a variety of Legacy decks).

 The other parallel is even more of a stretch, yet still enables some risk balancing within a portfolio.
 Like Shock Lands, sealed boxes of Return to Ravnica are a relatively known entity.
 Both will remain popular and should see steady price increases over time barring further printing.
 Meanwhile, some sealed Duel Decks are a huge success and increase in value (e.g. Divine vs. Demonic) while others flop completely (e.g. Phyrexia vs. The Coalition).
 They have their chance to shine, but they may not quite make it – much like Craterhoof Behemoth.